-In the last section, the original constrained optimization problem was reformulated into a unconstrained optimization problem using penalty methods.
+In the last section, the original constrained optimization problem was reformulated into an unconstrained optimization problem using penalty methods.
 Due to the nonsmooth and nonconvex nature of the problem, traditional optimization techniques may struggle to efficiently identify solutions close to the global minimum.
 Therefore, we will employ a stochastic subgradient method to solve this nonsmooth optimization problem.
-The objectives of the models are formulated as follows:

-In this study, we employ the operator splitting method ~\cite{jin2022random} to optimize the interaction function in placement problems.
-This method improves efficiency and precision by decomposing the interaction function into two components---a short-range component
+Moreover, we will employ the operator splitting method~\cite{jin2022random} to optimize the interaction function in placement problems.
+This method improves efficiency and precision by decomposing the objective function into two components: